estuary/flow/site/docs/reference/Connectors/materialization-connectors/Rockset.md

 | `collection` | Rockset collection | String | Required| For each binding, the name of the destination Rockset table |

 ### Sample
-Add your materialization to your existing catalog spec YAML file using this example as a model and providing required values per the table above:

 ```yaml
 # If this is the first materialization, add the section to your catalog spec